Do you know the exact National No Smoking Day date and year?

 Now it is smoked all over the world in the form of bidis or cigarettes.

-In the 1920s cancer is 1st appeared and during 50s & 60s broad research conclude that tobacco causes various fatal diseases in our body.
+In the 1920s cancer is 1st appeared and during the 50s & 60s broad research conclude that tobacco causes various fatal diseases in our bodies.

 Themes for National No Smoking Day